Camera Controller Driver

 void *esp_cam_ctlr_alloc_buffer(esp_cam_ctlr_handle_t handle, size_t size, uint32_t buf_caps)

-Allocate camera buffer for ESP CAM controller.
+Allocate a camera buffer for the ESP CAM controller.

 Note

-This function must be called after esp_cam_new_*_ctlr
+This function must be called after

-handle -- [in] ESP CAM controller handle
+handle -- [in] ESP CAM controller handle.

-size -- [in] Buffer size in bytes
+size -- [in] Buffer size.
+Measurement unit: bytes.

 buf_caps -- [in] Buffer allocation capabilities: